-WHEREAS, Montclair State University, in compliance with all federal and/or state civil rights and equal opportunity legislation and executive orders, will not discriminate against any employee or applicant for employment because of race, creed, color, sex/gender (including pregnancy), age, religion, national origin, ancestry, marital or familiar status, civil union status, affectional or sexual orientation, gender identity and expression, domestic partnership status, atypical cellular or blood trait, genetic information, physical/mental disability not related to or interfering with performance of the job; liability for service in the Armed Forces of the United States , or any other non job-related criteria; and
+WHEREAS, Montclair State University, in compliance with all federal and/or state civil rights and equal opportunity legislation and executive orders, will not discriminate against any employee or applicant for employment because of race, creed, color, sex/gender (including pregnancy), age, religion, national origin, ancestry, marital or familial status, civil union status, affectional or sexual orientation, gender identity and expression, domestic partnership status, atypical cellular or blood trait, genetic information, physical/mental disability not related to or interfering with performance of the job; liability for service in the Armed Forces of the United States or any other non job-related criteria; and

 WHEREAS, Montclair State University is legally required to develop, maintain and implement a written affirmative action plan to improve recruitment, hiring and promotion of women, and minority group members (as defined by the Department of Labor and the Equal Employment Opportunity Commission), which have been subjected to systemic institutional forms of exclusion and discrimination; and

 WHEREAS, Montclair State University is morally committed, as well as legally obligated, to assure all employees fair and equal treatment in every aspect of employment including, but not limited to, retention, termination, promotion, tenure, remuneration, fringe benefits and other conditions of work; and

 WHEREAS, Montclair State University wishes to extend the concept of equal opportunity to all aspects of its student activities and operations including, but not limited to, admissions, residence life, financial aid and all University benefits, services and use of facilities; and